babywhale321/pytube-gui-and-cli-script/README.md

 # Installing

-1, please run windows.ps1 if you are using windows
+1, please run windows.ps1 if you are using windows ( you may need to set "Set-ExecutionPolicy Unrestricted" in powershell )

 2, please run linux.sh if you are using debian based linux